haimkru/Celluar-gene-by-molecular-exposure-analysis/README.md

 Presented is the code for the gene-by-environment analysis, in which modules are derived from the metabolome and proteome are used as proxies for the molecular exposures blood cells experience, thus providing a framework for a genotype by environmentanalysis with the metabolome and proteome as the environment

+For short description of what the code file does, see code_files.csv .

 All the used raw code files used for analysis are found in the repository.
 Key ones, such as the ones denoted below, as specifically denoted.

 For a single example of GxE analysis protocl, as done by tensorQTL, please see - plotting_the_example_plot.R